dansgithubuser/dlal/README.md

 	- long-term commander
 	- render to file
 	- new ideas
-- "error: already added" when starting looper
-- upgrade system viewer to editor, build like midi editor

 - radio (load a bunch of sounds and select between them)
 - bunch of simple components